namratha997/Cipher-Text/README.md

     Returns:
         string: The encrypted or decrypted string.
     """
-Parameters:
+## Parameters:
-text (string): The input string that you want to encrypt or decrypt. step (int): The number of positions to shift each character in the string.
+-text (string): The input string that you want to encrypt or decrypt.
+-step (int): The number of positions to shift each character in the string.
 A positive value will encrypt the string, while a negative value will decrypt it.

 Returns
-string: The resulting string after applying the Caesar cipher with the specified shift.
+-string: The resulting string after applying the Caesar cipher with the specified shift.
 Usage
 Encrypting a String
 To encrypt a string, call the crypt function with the string you want to encrypt and the desired shift count.